Making a difference

-Project Dates - n/a for 2020
+Project Dates - suspended for 2021 - February/March

 - Haiti achieved independence from France at the same time as France had its revolution.
 It was the first Carribean Nation to be free from Colonialism.

-The country has yet to recover from decades of brutal dictatorship and exploitation as well as the 2010 earthquake and subsequent cholera outbreaks.
+- the country has yet to recover from decades of brutal dictatorship and exploitation as well as the 2010 earthquake and subsequent cholera outbreaks.

-Since the earthquake of 2010 and other natural disasters since, the HPH Haiti home has found itself meeting the needs of not only their residents and staff, but the communities and its people in the general area and beyond.
+- since the earthquake of 2010 and other natural disasters since, the HPH Haiti home has found itself meeting the needs of not only their residents and staff, but the communities and its people in the general area and beyond.